 - Defense of CEO in Lacey Act criminal environmental investigation (DOJ criminal environmental division).

 Massachusetts Attorney General’s Office Investigations

-- Ongoing defense of an Ohio company in response to a confidential CID brought pursuant to M.G.L.
+- Ongoing defense of an Ohio manufacturing company in response to a confidential CID brought pursuant to M.G.L.
 Chapter 93A by the Massachusetts Attorney General’s office – Public Protection Bureau.

 - HomeServe USA—Successfully defended company in Massachusetts Attorney General’s office – Public Protection Bureau investigation claiming violation of Chapter 93A.
 Obtained favorable result with no admission of liability and no civil penalty.